openbaton/integration-tests/README.md

   - nsd delete (all)
 - vim delete

+Alternatively you can also deploy the nsd from previously stored VNFPackages:
+- vim create
+  - vnf-package upload
+    - nsd create (one or more)
+      - nsr create (one or more)
+      - waiting for the end of creation/s
+      - nsr delete (all)
+      - waiting for the end of deletion/s
+    - nsd delete (all)
+  - vnf-package delete
+- vim delete

 As you can see the flow of operations is a graph that begin with the vim creation and ends with the vim deletion.
 To create your own test, you must specify the flow of operations in the configuration file (.ini).

 In the ini file you can specify your own flow of operations as a graph.
+These ini files have to be in the directory /src/main/resources/integration-test-scenarios.
 Example of ini file:
 ```
 [it]